TomaszNowakDev/OOProgramming_Project/README.md

 To delete patient, select patient from the list and press Remove Patient.

-Adding visit to a patient, press Record Visit.
+Adding visit to a patient, select patient and press Record Visit.

 ![](images/recordVisit.png)

+When recording patient's visit the date is automatically read from the local system of the user.
+Enter a comment in the space provided and click Submit.